Synopsis of The Chestnut Man

 I hope the next novel is published soon and that I can watch the original show Forbrydelsen (The Killing USA) very soon.
 I missed it when it aired on Movistar, and I decided to watch the American version.
 Now I regret it because, after watching some Nordic shows, I think they are better than the American ones.
 They are like day and night.

-And since I’ve talked about film and television up until this point, I’ll say that the interest of the novel is maintained almost until the end.
+And since I’ve talked about film and television up until this point, I’ll say that the interest of The Chestnut Man is maintained almost until the end.
 And I always say almost because, after spending more than 50 years reading novels of this genre, there aren’t many things that surprise me anymore.
 In fact, I take note of all the endings that I’ve guessed and it’s most of them.
 Still, for me the most important thing is to enjoy reading.
 And I enjoyed reading this novel.